SLVSFU1D April 2023 – December 2024 TPS62874-Q1 , TPS62875-Q1 , TPS62876-Q1 , TPS62877-Q1

 • Hiccup overcurrent protection must not be used in a stacked configuration.

 In a stacked configuration, the common enable signal also acts as a SYSTEM_READY signal (see Section 8.3.4).
-Each device in the stack can pull its EN pin low during device start-up or when a fault occurs.
-Thus, the stack is only enabled when all devices have completed their start-up sequence and are fault-free.
+Each device in the stack can pull the EN pin low during device start-up or when a fault occurs.
+Thus, the stack is only enabled when all devices have completed the start-up sequence and are fault-free.
 A fault in any one device disables the whole stack for as long as the fault condition exists.

 During start-up, the primary device pulls the COMP pin low for as long as the enable signal (SYSTEM_READY) is low.
 When the enable signal goes high, the primary device actively controls the COMP pin and all devices in the stack follow the COMP voltage.
-During start-up, each device in the stack pulls its PG pin low while it initializes.
-When initialization is complete, each secondary device in the stack sets its PG pin to a high impedance and the primary device alone controls the state of the PG signal.
-The PG pin goes high when the stack has completed its start-up ramp and the output voltage is within specification.
+During start-up, each device in the stack pulls the PG pin low while the pin initializes.
+When initialization is complete, each secondary device in the stack sets the PG pin to a high impedance and the primary device alone controls the state of the PG signal.
+The PG pin goes high when the stack has completed the start-up ramp and the output voltage is within specification.
 The secondary devices in the stack detect the rising edge of the power-good signal and switch from DCM operation to CCM operation.
 After the stack has successfully started up, the primary device controls the power-good signal in the normal way.
 In a stacked configuration, there are some faults that only affect individual devices, and other faults that affect all devices.
 For example, if one device enters current limit, only that device is affected.
 But a thermal shutdown or undervoltage lockout event in one device disables all devices through the shared enable (SYSTEM_READY) signal.

 Functionality During Stacked Operation